Who Runs Albopepper?

-I do not agree with the bypassing of these natural barriers, not without very good cause.
+I don't agree with bypassing these natural barriers, not without very good cause.
 I'm not afraid that the food is unsafe.
-I simply disagree with the ethics of GMO technology.
-The way to find better strains should always be through breeding.
+I simply disagree with many reasons for using GMO technology.
+The default way to find better strains should always be through breeding.
 Hybrids, and then ultimately Heirlooms, should be our future, not our past.
-The only splicing should be done through grafts.
+These are techniques that all gardeners can employ, even at home.

 PESTICIDES?I support the use of beneficial insects for pest management rather than toxic herbicides or pesticides.
 Predatory insects.
 Physical barriers.
 HEALTHY PLANTS.
 That's the key.
 Keep sprays to the minimum and only use organic.
 Save them for really bad infestations and only use them in those specific spots, like a scalpel.
 All of my sprays are organic, but I typically don't even use them anyway.